pablopunk/AeroSpace/README.md

 - Workspaces are arranged in keyboard order (1–0, Q–P, A–L, Z–M)
 - Tiling layout is visualized with correct split directions
 - Focused workspace and focused window are highlighted
-- Click any workspace cell to switch to it
-- Follows system dark/light mode with blur background

 <!-- video coming soon -->